EduChronical/my-second-website/README.md

-                { q: "What is a Vector Quantity?", a: "A quantity with magnitude and direction (e.g., Force, Velocity)." }, { q: "Define Parallelogram Law of Forces.", a: "Resultant of two forces is the diagonal of the parallelogram formed by them." }, { q: "What is the Resolution of Forces?", a: "Splitting a single force into components (usually horizontal and vertical)." }, { q: "Define Moment of a Force.", a: "The turning effect of a force about a point (Force x Perpendicular Distance)." }, { q: "What is a Couple?", a: "Two equal, opposite, and parallel forces acting at different points." }, { q: "Define Equilibrant.", a: "A single force that brings the system to equilibrium (Equal and opposite to Resultant)." }, { q: "State Varignon's Theorem.", a: "The moment of a force about any point is equal to the sum of moments of its components." },
+                { q: "What is a Vector Quantity?", a: "A quantity with magnitude and direction (e.g., Force, Velocity)." }, { q: "Define Parallelogram Law of Forces.", a: "Resultant of two forces is the diagonal of the parallelogram formed by them." }, { q: "What is the Resolution of Forces?", a: "Splitting a single force into components (usually horizontal and vertical)." }, { q: "Define Moment of a Force.", a: "The turning effect of a force about a point (Force × Perpendicular Distance)." }, { q: "What is a Couple?", a: "Two equal, opposite, and parallel forces acting at different points." }, { q: "Define Equilibrant.", a: "A single force that brings the system to equilibrium (Equal and opposite to Resultant)." }, { q: "State Varignon's Theorem.", a: "The moment of a force about any point is equal to the sum of moments of its components." },